miracleray/eco-rodents/README.md

 To cite the paper, data, and/or code:
 > Coming soonish

 As of December 2019, this is still a work in progress.
-Uses R (v.
-3.6.1) and geomorph (v.
-3.1.2).
+Uses `R` (v.
+3.6.1), `geomorph` (v.
+3.1.3), and `landvR` (v.
+0.4).

-After cloning this repo, remember to either set your working directory to the aus-rodent-skulls folder on your computer, or open an RStudio project from that folder.
+*All of the scripts are in RMarkdown format (.Rmd), which can be opened in RStudio.
+There, you can edit and run code chunks as normal, or you can click the Knit button to create HTML versions with both code and output.
+After cloning this repo, remember to either set your working directory to the allometry-rodents folder on your computer, or open an RStudio project from that folder.*

 ## Data
 **Landmarking data:**